Red Quinoa vs White Quinoa: What’s The Difference?

 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, does red quinoa or white quinoa have a higher glycemic index?
+Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, which one has a higher glycemic index?

 Red quinoa has a higher glycemic index than white quinoa although both are considered low-GI foods.
-Red quinoa cooked in boiling water for 15 minutes has a glycemic index of 54.
-White quinoa cooked in boiling water for 15 minutes has a glycemic index of 50.
+Red and white quinoa cooked in boiling water for 15 minutes has a glycemic index of 54 and 50.

-After boiling for 15 minutes red quinoa has a glycemic load of 24 and white quinoa 23.
+After boiling for 15 minutes they have glycemic loads of 24 and 23.

 Satiety is a term used to explain the feeling of being full and the loss of appetite which occurs after eating food.
 The satiety index is a scale showing how full a person feels after eating a certain food.